TabibitoDK/Testing/client/README.md

 # macOS-style Web Interface

-This project is a React-based web interface designed to mimic the macOS desktop experience.
+This project is a Vite + React-based web interface designed to mimic the macOS desktop experience.
 It's intended to be run on an Ubuntu server and accessed through a web browser.

 ## Prerequisites